kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 **Missingness Dependency**:

+To study missingness more, we focused on the column **rating** and created a boolean indicator **rating_missing** that is True when a recipe has no average rating and **False** otherwise.
+Following the missingness flowchart, once we ruled out "MD" and "NMAR" for **rating**, we used permutation tests whether its missingness was MCAR and MAR with respect to other columns.

 Permutation tests will be conducted whether the missingness of the column **rating** is dependent on other variables.

 Let's start with if the column of **rating** is dependent on **minutes**.